 You should also be aware that in states with "implied consent" laws, drivers must take a breathalyzer test at the request of a law enforcement officer.
 Refusal almost always results in a mandatory

-How DUI or DWI will affect your insurance rates
+How a DUI or DWI will affect your insurance rates

 On average, auto insurance rates rise by 80% after a DUI.

 In some cases, your insurance company may consider you to be too risky to insure and non-renew or cancel your policy altogether.

 The fact that insurance companies weigh DUI and DWI offenses differently can make buying car insurance especially tricky.
 Not only will the premium increases vary from provider to provider, but some companies will take longer to forgive these offenses or lower their rates than others.